cyn1x/zacvukovic.com/docs/blog/001/the-day-a-soundcloud-rapper-ruined-my-tidal-experience.md

     <figcaption>Clearly, there most recent album and two most recent EPs don't belong to Slayer.</figcaption>
 </figure>

 Given stellar support from Tidal in the past, I assumed there were some architectural challenges behind the lingering bug.
 I looked at other artists to test whether this was a one-off with Slayer, starting with Marduk.
 I looked at the data being received from the Tidal servers, and confirmed that multiple distinct artists sharing the same name are being returned under the same artist `id` key.
-The images below show two individual albums that belong to two different artists who share the name "Marduk", and also share the same `id` key.

 <div class="callout--success">
     <p><strong>The Basics</strong></p>